Uwchlan Meetinghouse

-Uwchlan Meetinghouse is an historic Quaker meeting house located on North Village Avenue (Pennsylvania Route 113) at Lionville in Uwchlan Township, Chester County, Pennsylvania.
+Uwchlan Meetinghouse is a historic Quaker meeting house located on North Village Avenue (Pennsylvania Route 113) at Lionville in Uwchlan Township, Chester County, Pennsylvania.
 It was built in 1756, and is a 2 1/2-story, rubble fieldstone structure with a gable roof.
 Monthly as well as weekly meetings for business matters were first held there.
 So, too, were weddings and burials.

 Meeting house, library and school

 The origin of the building began in 1715 when Joseph Cadwalader, a Welshman, bought a large tract of land from David Lloyd and donated a small piece to the Society of Friends for their meeting house and burial ground.
 The Welsh Friends who had been meeting in different homes built a log cabin, which some historians think burned down, and subsequently built a second log cabin with glass windows.
 As more people moved into the area and prospered, they replaced the log cabin with the current meeting house, using field stone.